 1 Sitio(s) de ejecución

-Ivan V. remembers: "I quietly watched the mass shooting and I didn’t see everything.
-But I can tell you there were German gendarmes and other units.
-Some Jews succeeded in escaping.
-I heard the gunfire from my village, isolated shots or in burst.
+Ivan V.: "I quietly watched the mass shooting, but didn’t see everything.
+I can tell you that it was carried out by German gendarmes and other units.
+Some Jews managed to escape.
+I heard the gunfire from my village, isolated shots or in bursts.
 I went to see the mass graves the following day."
 (Witness N°242, interviewed in March 2010)

-Molchad is a village located 139 kilometers southwest of Minsk.
-It was a shtetl and in 1921, the Jewish population in Molchad was 1,020.
+Molchad is a village located 139km southwest of Minsk.
+It was a shtetl and in 1921, the Jewish population in numbered 1,020.

-An open ghetto was established in 1942, which also accommodated Jews of the region.
-The Jews were sometimes required for hard labor, in particular agricultural work.
-A first shooting took place in June, 1942 when 200 Jews were killed in a nearby forest in pits dug by the Jews themselves.
+An open ghetto was established in 1942, which accommodated Jews of the surrounding area as well.
+The Jews were sometimes forced to carry out hard labor, especailly agricultural work.
+A first shooting took place in June 1942, when 200 Jews were killed in a nearby forest in pits dug by the Jews themselves.
 The liquidation of the ghetto took place in July 1942 in the forest.
 There were approximately 3,000 victims.
-Approximately 200 “specialists” were shot shortly after.
+Approximately 200 “skilled workers” were shot shortly after.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?